ther3zz/llm-communications-gateway/README.md

 # LLM Communications Gateway

+Primarily intended for use with Open WebUI (See the companion tool here: https://openwebui.com/t/rezz/communications_gateway_tool)

 A powerful, self-hosted gateway for building Voice AI applications with LLMs.
-Connects Telnyx telephony to your local or remote LLMs (Ollama, Open WebUI, OpenAI) with low-latency Speech-to-Text (Parakeet) and Text-to-Speech (Chatterbox).
+Connects Telnyx telephony to your local or remote LLMs (Open WebUI, Ollama, OpenAI) with low-latency Speech-to-Text (Parakeet) and Text-to-Speech (Chatterbox).

 ## Please do not open this to the internet!
 Better security is planned but not yet implemented